ADA Title III

 The covered entities are places of public accommodation — the statute lists twelve types: retailers, restaurants, hotels, entertainment venues, service establishments, and others.
 Courts spent years arguing whether a website qualified.
 That argument is largely over.
 The work is compliance.

-The video obligation lives in one phrase: effective communication.
+The legal phrase is effective communication.
 Covered entities must furnish auxiliary aids and services — captions, audio description — wherever necessary to ensure it.
 42 U.S.C. § 12182(b)(2)(A)(iii).
 For video with audio, the aid is a caption track.
 For video with significant visual content not explained by the narration, it is an audio description.

 That standard is not aspirational.
 It is the floor.
 Auto-generated captions that have never been reviewed do not meet it.
 Neither does a caption file that exists but is buried in the player so a user cannot find it.
 The effective communication test asks whether a person with a disability receives the same information a non-disabled person does.
 That question applies to every public-facing video a covered entity publishes.

-Whether a website counts as a “place of public accommodation” under Title III was contested for a decade.
+Whether a website counts as a “place of public accommodation” under ADA Title III was contested for a decade.
 The answer varies by circuit.
-For most national brands operating across multiple jurisdictions, the practical answer is: assume coverage.

 The Ninth Circuit resolved the question for its nine states in 2019.
 Robles v.
 Domino’s Pizza, 913 F.3d 898.
 The court held that the ADA applies to Domino’s website and app because they connect customers to the goods and services of the company’s physical restaurant locations.
 A nexus to a physical place was enough to bring the digital property within Title III’s reach.
 The First, Second, and Seventh Circuits have similarly extended Title III to websites — using varying theories, but arriving at the same practical outcome: websites of businesses open to the public are covered.